 Do I Need to Pay Overtime to a Virtual Assistant?

 It's essential to think through this question as you map out a competitive compensation plan for your property management virtual assistant.
 Overtime is not mandatory to recruit the best VAs and is a negotiable aspect of how you plan to pay your remote assistants.

 However, it is highly encouraged that companies pay overtime to their assistants when they work approved hours above and beyond a typical work week as it applies to the role.
 Offering overtime can become crucial to retaining top talent with competitive payment plans.
 When considering "how much" you should pay for overtime, many businesses offer straight time or time and a half.

 Remember: if the job role does not require overtime (or you did not approve overtime hours), then you should not approve overtime for your VA.
-Only if your assistant is required to work overtime should you pay overtime.
+Only if your contractor is required to work overtime should you pay overtime.
 What you pay is negotiable.

 Be sure to create a documented overtime policy for your real estate virtual assistant.
 For example, overtime hours during the week are paid as straight time.
 Then, on weekends, VAs receive time and a half, or the first five overtime hours are straight time and the next five are time and a half.

 Does a Virtual Assistant Get Holidays With Pay or PTO?